ipfs/ipfs-blog/src/_blog/ceramic-launches-mainnet-using-ipfs-and-filecoin-for-decentralized-storage.md

 ---
 title: Ceramic Launches Mainnet Using IPFS and Filecoin for Decentralized Storage
-description: Ceramic’s IDX, built on IPFS, is the first fully functional decentralized identity solution.
+description: Built on IPFS, Ceramic is a decentralized, open source platform, learn more...
 author: Emily Vaughan
 date: 2021-06-29
 permalink: 2021-06-29-ceramic-mainnet-launch